Hinksman History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient name of Hinksman finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a groom, squire, or page.
 The surname Hinksman is derived from the Old English words hengest, which means stallion, and mann, which means groom or servant.
-The latter word acquired its meaning of squire or page of honor in later times.
+The latter word acquired its meaning of squire or page of honor in later times, in other words "an attendant upon a nobleman or personage of high distinction."

 Early Origins of the Hinksman family